TheAIBot/NotSureYet/Optimizations/LearnToOptimize.md

 # What to learn in order to optimize code

 If you want to learn how to optimize code then there are a few general questions you have to learn the answer to.
-I will expand on this in the future but for now it's just this single page of information.
+This should explain what you need to learn/use in order to answer those questions.

 ## What's slow?
 The most important part of optimization is to know what to optimize.
 It's a waste of effort to optimize a function that only takes 0.1% of the total execution time anyway.
 A profiler helps you answer this question by telling you how much the code spends in each function.
 Many profilers can do a lot more than just looking at the time spent. visual studio has a C# profiler that can also look at the time spent in a thread, spent waiting for a lock and how much you program allocates.
 The information a profiler gives you is the most important part of optimizing code.

 ## Why is it slow?
-There can be a lot of answers to this question but in general there are three categories.
+There can be a lot of answers to this question but in general there are three categories(the last category isn't here as i am not done with it. you can see a draft of it in the link).

 * **Algorithms** Sometimes the code uses an algorithm that takes an obscene amount of time even though it isn't necessary.
 In order to fix this, you need to know a lot of algorithms your self.
 The best way here is probably to read a book and then use youtube to explain the algorithms if they are difficult to understand.
 I can recommend this free(well found the pdf on google) book i have read myself, [Algorithm design](http://www.cs.sjtu.edu.cn/~jiangli/teaching/CS222/files/materials/Algorithm%20Design.pdf).
-Books suck but you need to know a lot of algorithms in order to increase your chances of knowing an efficient one to a problem and learning algorithms takes a lot of time.
+Books suck but you need to know a lot of algorithms in order to increase your chances of knowing an efficient one to a problem.
+Learning algorithms takes a lot of time and the best way to learn them is probably to take the time and read a book.

 * **Data  structures and hardware utilization** It's too easy to write code that's horrible to execute for the CPU and you need to be able to know why it's horrible for the CPU.
 In order to know this you need to know a few things.
 The most important parts are:
   * You need to know what the stack and heap is.
     * The basic gist here is that the stack is fast but small and the heap is slow but big.
   * The difference between [value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) and [reference types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types).
-	*
   * You need to know the importance of data layout.
   * Why branching (if else, switch) is slow.

-  Going even further you should also know about these things:
+  Going even further you should also know about these things.
   * How fast some CPU instructions are to execute compared to others.
-	* ```float a = b * 0.5f``` is faster than ````float a = b / 2.0f``` even though they essentially do the same thing.
+    * ```float a = b * 0.5f``` is faster than ```float a = b / 2.0f``` even though they essentially do the same thing.
   * Multithreading performance pitfalls i.e. locks, false sharing.

   /*